 Luther L. Terry Awards

-The nomination period for the 2015 Luther L. Terry Awards will close on September 18, 2014.
+The nomination period for the 2015 Luther L. Terry Awards has been extended to September 18, 2014.
 Click on the Terms, Eligibility and Timelines link below to download the nomination packet and form.

 The Luther L. Terry Awards are presented triennially and in conjunction with the World Conference on Tobacco OR Health.
 These awards recognize outstanding worldwide achievement in the field of tobacco control.
 Awards are presented in six categories: Outstanding Individual Leadership, Outstanding Organization, Outstanding Research Contribution, Exemplary Leadership by a Government Ministry, Distinguished Career, and Outstanding Community Service.

 Named for the late United States Surgeon General Luther L. Terry, M.D., whose groundbreaking work established the foundation for public health scrutiny of the dangers of tobacco use, the Awards honor outstanding leadership and accomplishment, are synonymous with excellence, and signify that the recipients are among the very best in the world at what they do.

 As Surgeon General, Luther L. Terry was charged by President John Kennedy to create a special Surgeon General's Committee on Smoking and Health.
 That committee's report, released in 1964 under Dr. Terry's leadership, unleashed a tide of political, medical, and corporate controversy regarding the health effects of tobacco use.
 During his tenure as Surgeon General, Dr. Terry fearlessly worked to eliminate television cigarette advertising, place health warnings on cigarette packs, and restrict the sale and distribution of cigarettes to minors, while he warned the nation of the deadly health consequences of smoking.